Geometric allocation approach to accelerating directed worm algorithm: Results

+We note that the susceptibility estimator is different for each case.
+Although the variance of the Wolff-spin estimator (simply using spins) includes four spin correlations, the variances of the estimators in the worm algorithms do not.
+As we mentioned above, this is because the estimators in the worm updates [Eq.~(\ref{chi-cl}) and Eq.~(\ref{chi})] are different from the Wolff-spin estimator.
+In practice, the variances were measured using Eq.~(\ref{v_obs_est}).

-We emphasize sampling efficiency should be compared in asymptotic variance.
-The integrated autocorrelation time of the susceptibility estimator in the classical worm algorithm is orders of magnitude shorter than that measured by spins in the Wolff algorithm, showing the quite different size scaling.
-However, the asymptotic variances of the two estimators show almost the same scaling.
-In fact, the asymptotic variance is much larger in the classical worm algorithm because of the different scalings of the estimator variances.
-If you only look at integrated autocorrelation time, it may lead to an incorrect conclusion about efficiency.
+We emphasize that the sampling efficiency of the Monte Carlo method should be quantified by the asymptotic variance.
+As shown in Fig.~\ref{fig:sus-3D}, the exponent of the integrated autocorrelation time in the classical worm update is much smaller than in the Wolff cluster update, but the exponent of the variance in the classical worm update is much larger than in the Wolff cluster update.
+Interestingly, the exponent of the asymptotic variance is almost the same for the two algorithms.
+Indeed, the asymptotic variance in the classical worm update is much larger than in the Wolff cluster update.

-Compared to the classical worm, the variance of the susceptibility estimator is significantly reduced by the present worm update as shown in the middle panel of Fig.~\ref{fig:sus-3D}.
-Because the worm length is, exactly in the case of the classical worm and almost in the case of the present worm as shown in Eq.~(\ref{chi-sim-ell}), proportional to the susceptibility estimator, also the variance of the worm length is reduced by the present algorithm in a similar way to the middle panel of Fig.~\ref{fig:sus-3D}.
-We expect the performance improvement to be attributed to the variance reduction of the worm length.
+The present worm update successfully reduces the variance of the susceptibility estimator.
+Because the worm length is proportional to the susceptibility exactly in the classical worm update as shown in Eq.~(\ref{chi-cl}) and approximately in the present worm update as shown in Eq.~(\ref{chi-sim-ell}), the variance of the worm length is also significantly reduced by the present algorithm.
+We expect the overall performance improvement to be attributed to the variance reduction of the worm length.